What’s going on with Ghislaine Maxwell’s sex abuse trial?

 Yes, despite multiple requests for bail, Maxwell has spent well over a year lodged in federal lockup in Brooklyn.
-Maxwell has triple citizenship with the U.S., U.K. and France, which does not extradite its citizens.
+Maxwell has triple citizenship with the U.S., U.K. and France, the last of which does not extradite its citizens.
 Her attorneys and family have lambasted jail conditions, which they say are punitive and inhospitable to Maxwell’s ability to mount a proper defense.

 No. It’s in federal court, which doesn’t allow cameras.
 That’s why all the images from the courtroom are sketched.

 WHEN DID TESTIMONY BEGIN?